 DETAILS

 • Program runs rain or shine.
-In case of inclement weather, we will move activities to the covered pavilion or inside to our classrooms
+In case of inclement weather, we will move activities to the covered pavilion (with heaters).

 • Please do not send any snacks made with peanut butter or other tree nuts!

 • This is a DROP-OFF class.
 Parents/Guardians are welcome to remain onsite and wait in the main building (wi-fi available) or in one of our outdoor seating areas.
-In addition, you may choose to accompany the group for the first session to help your child(ren) feel comfortable.
+In addition, you are welcome to accompany the group for the first session to help your child(ren) feel comfortable.

-• Please drive in through the outer gate and our staff will meet you at the kiosk in the picnic grove.
+• Drive in through the outer gate and our staff will meet you at the kiosk next to the picnic grove.

 *Members at the "Supporter" level ($75 and up) are eligible for the discounted rate.
 Learn more about membership.